-- 5.2 Tax Exempt Status.
+5.2 Tax Exempt Status.
 Under R.C.
 5709.07, real property used by a School for primary or secondary educational purposes, including only so much of the land as is necessary for the proper occupancy, use and enjoyment of such real property by the School for primary or secondary educational purposes shall be exempt from taxation.
-This exemption does not apply to any portion of the real property not used for primary or secondary educational purposes. - Governing Authority for or by the School shall meet all health and safety standards established by law for community school buildings.
+This exemption does not apply to any portion of the real property not used for primary or secondary educational purposes.

+5.3 Compliance with Health and Safety Standards.
+Any facility used by the School Governing Authority for or by the School shall meet all health and safety standards established by law for community school buildings.
 The School shall not begin operations either at start up or after any structural change requiring permits until which time the Sponsor has viewed all health and safety permits and if in order, provided the School an Assurances Document as specified by the State Board of Education.
 Facilities will be maintained in a clean, healthy manner to the satisfaction of the Sponsor and/or as indicated by proper authorities.
 Copies of all current permits, inspections and/or certificates must be filed with the Sponsor.
-The School must keep all permits, inspections and/or certifications current and compliant. - 5.4 Closure of School.
+The School must keep all permits, inspections and/or certifications current and compliant.

+5.4 Closure of School.
 If the School should close for any reason, the School Governing Authority is solely responsible for the sale, lease or other distribution of the facility.
 The School Governing Authority agrees to adequately notify the owner of the facility of the closure if the School Governing Authority does not own the facility.